A Message from the Associate Dean, Research, Innovation and International Relations

-Welcome to the Research Office at the Northern Ontario School of Medicine (NOSM).
-Research at NOSM is reflective of the School’s mandate to be socially accountable to the diverse cultures of Northern Ontario, tackling important questions related to improving the health of the people of Northern Ontario.
+Welcome to the Research and Graduate Studies Office at NOSM University.
+Research at NOSM U is reflective of our mandate to be socially accountable to the diverse cultures of Northern Ontario, tackling important questions related to improving the health of the people of Northern Ontario.
 Research by our faculty and learners covers a breadth of topics in clinical, community and population health, biomedical sciences, environmental health, health education and health services.

-At NOSM, research is recognized as a critical component of the distributed medical education program.
+At NOSM University, research is recognized as a critical component of the distributed medical education program.
 Beginning in year one, our medical learners are encouraged to engage in research opportunities through summer studentships and continuing opportunities are available throughout their undergraduate and post-graduate studies.
-As well, opportunities for research and professional development extend to health care professionals, graduate and undergraduate students, residents and community partners.
+As well, opportunities for research and professional development extend to health-care professionals, graduate and undergraduate students, residents and community partners.

-The research initiatives developed in partnership with NOSM are internationally recognized and supported by competitive, peer-reviewed funding awarded on the basis of scientific excellence.
-NOSM has two biomedical research labs, one at each of the Campuses: Laurentian University in Sudbury, and Lakehead University in Thunder Bay.
-In addition, NOSM is affiliated with universities, private sector organizations, and health centres across the North to facilitate research initiatives.
+The research initiatives developed in partnership with NOSM University are internationally recognized and supported by competitive, peer-reviewed funding awarded on the basis of scientific excellence.
+NOSM University has two biomedical research labs, one at each of the campuses: Laurentian University in Sudbury, and Lakehead University in Thunder Bay.
+In addition, NOSM University is affiliated with universities, private sector organizations, and health centres across the North to facilitate research initiatives.

-As outlined by our strategic plan, NOSM’s key commitment to research remains strong.
+As outlined by our strategic plan, NOSM University’s key commitment to research remains strong.
 As we move forward as a school, it is our mandate to grow quality research programs for and by the north.
-Please take some time to familiarize yourself with what research at NOSM has to offer for you.
+Please take some time to familiarize yourself with what research at NOSM University has to offer for you.
 If you have any questions, feel free to contact my office directly.

 David C. Marsh, MD CCSAM